uc-cdis/data-portal/docs/admin_applied_prefilters.md

 To apply an admin prefilter, use the portal config field called `adminAppliedPreFilters`.
 This setting goes in data/config/*.json, or in the gitops.json file, inside a given tab within the commons' `explorerConfig`.

-The setting follows the syntax of a Guppy filter.
-Specify a selectedValues filter.
-The filter is applied to to the records displayed before any user-applied filters, and can be specified independently in the dataExplorerConfig and fileExplorerConfig blocks.
+The setting follows the syntax of a Guppy selectedValues filter.

 Syntax:
 ```